 Details to include: The number of animals, the species, whether they were sick or dead, the specific location (including county), and your contact information.

-To report signs of illness or increased mortality in domestic birds (such as backyard flocks or poultry), contact the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP).
+To report signs of illness or increased mortality in domestic birds (such as backyard poultry flocks), contact the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP).
+Do this by contacting a DATCP district veterinarian or follow the instructions on this DATCP website.

 Safety Precautions